Discover Raleigh Arts

 In 2014, Raleigh City Council approved the process for the review and acceptance of citizen-initiated public art projects on City property or City rights-of-way.Learn more about Public Art: Citizen-Initiated Projects

-In 2009, the Raleigh City Council established a Percent for Public Art program, allocating one-half percent of capital construction projects for public art.
-Several projects involving local and national artists are currently in development to integrate public art into select Raleigh sites.Learn more about Public Art: Half Percent for Art
+In 2009, Raleigh City Council established a Percent for Public Art program, allocating one-half percent of capital construction projects for public art.
+In 2016, the allocation was increased to one percent.
+Several projects involving local and national artists are currently in development to integrate public art into select Raleigh sites.Learn more about Public Art: Percent for Art

 Public Art: Special Projects